Strategist: Types of strategists by field

 The strategy role exists in a variety of organizations and fields of study.

 In large corporations, strategic planners or corporate financial planning and analysis (FP&A) personnel are involved in the formulation and implementation of the organization's strategy.
 The strategy is typically set by business leaders such as the chief executive officer and key business or functional leaders and is reviewed by the board of directors.

 An AI strategist uses evidence and reason to make circumstance-dependent decisions that shape the development of AI towards a set of desired outcomes.
 The scope of AI development can range from within small organizations to global landscape.

 A design strategist has the ability to combine the innovative, perceptive and holistic insights of a designer with the pragmatic and systemic skills of a planner to guide strategic direction in context of business needs, brand intent, design quality and customer values.

 An economic strategist is a person who can create a sustainable commercial advantage by applying innovative and quantitative ideas and systems at a sell side financial institution.

 A political strategist is a multi-discipline strategist who works within political campaigns.
 Also known as political consulting, the political strategist will advise a campaign on a range of activities such as media, resourcing, opposition research, opinion polling and engagement strategy.

 A sport strategist is a professional that performs scouting and analysis of the players involved in an upcoming competitive match.
-Sports strategists typically analyze film footage, organize video libraries, and recommend attacks and defensive strategies in order to capitalize on an opponents' weaknesses.
+Sports strategists typically analyze film footage, organize video libraries, and recommend attacks and defensive strategies in order to capitalize on an opponent's weaknesses.

 Working closely with investment managers, a principal investment strategist contributes revenue by providing principal investment analytics and alternative product structuring.

 A sales strategist develops innovative trade ideas and assists in the marketing of those trades to buy side clients.

 A banking strategist partners with investment bankers and capital market experts on corporate finance and capital structure analyses to identify and execute banking transactions.

 A trading strategist contributes revenue to the business in which his team is embedded by developing and delivering innovative trade ideas, models and analytic systems to the trading desk.

 Within the financial services industry, strategists are known as “strats”.